Comparison with Other Devices

 Viscous Damper

 Viscous dampers are velocity dependent.
 The forces exerted by the damper are, therefore, different for different earthquake records.
-Friction dampers are independent of velocity, therefore, exert constant force for all future earthquakes (DBE / MCE).
+Friction dampers are independent of velocity, therefore, unlike viscous dampers ,exert constant force for all future earthquakes (DBE / MCE).
 A friction-damped structure is an engineered structure in which forces exerted are predetermined.
 This is a great technical and economic advantage over viscous dampers in which forces are much higher at MCE level.

 The hysteresis loop of viscous damper is elliptical compared to rectangular for friction damper.
 For a given maximum force, the area of hysteresis loop (energy dissipation or damping) of viscous damper is about 70% of that for friction damper i.e. 70 friction dampers will achieve the same damping as 100 viscous dampers of a given force.
 Conversely, for a given number and damping value, the forces exerted by friction dampers are only 70% of those for viscous dampers.
 This leads to significant savings in cost of dampers, bracing, connections, columns and foundations.

-Unbonded brace dissipates energy through the process of yielding.
+BRB dissipates energy through the process of yielding.
 Yielding involves damage.
 No damage, no energy dissipation or damping.
 After an earthquake, the brace may be damaged and needs to be replaced.
-Replacement of brace after an earthquake is expensive and time consuming.
+Replacing a brace after an earthquake is expensive and time consuming.
 It is too difficult to replace before imminent aftershocks.
 Another problem is that the brace is enclosed in concrete and is not visible for inspection to verify if it is broken or otherwise.

-The cost of supply of core steel and wrapping material may appear to be small, but the overall cost of an installed unbonded brace, including filling of outer tube with concrete and connections, is higher than the installed friction damper.
-As friction dampers dissipate a large amount of energy mechanically, the forces exerted are far less than those exerted by the unbonded braces.
+The cost of supply of core steel and wrapping material may appear to be small, but the overall cost of an installed BRB, including filling of outer tube with concrete and connections, is comparable to the installed friction damper.
+As friction dampers dissipate a large amount of energy mechanically, the forces exerted are far less than those exerted by the BRB.
 Besides, the structure with friction damper is economical to design and always ready to resist earthquakes one after another without replacement.

 top